 Today’s online shoppers don’t simply want product recommendations based on what other consumers bought or enjoyed.
 Instead, they want suggestions and experiences catered specifically to their own individual needs, tastes and preferences.
 These experiences create a more desirable shopping experience for customers.
 And, by presenting shoppers with more products they’ll like, retailers can leverage personalization in ecommerce to increase revenue.

 Here’s a look at the benefits of personalization for shoppers and retailers, followed by nearly a dozen scalable ideas for how to get started.

 Online shoppers are constantly bombarded with distracting and unhelpful information, from irrelevant display ads to uninteresting product categories.

 For instance, a customer looking online for a multi-color midi dress might have to dodge a video ad about swimsuits, scroll past featured seasonal accessories and pass over search results for one-color maxi dresses before they even reach one potentially interesting option.

-But personalized eCommerce experiences help shoppers cut through the clutter and find what they’re actually looking for, faster.
-If that same customer is presented with a curated selection of midi dress suggestions that suit their style, they’ll be able to start immediately engaging with those product recommendations and make a purchasing decision more quickly and easily.
+But personalized ecommerce experiences help shoppers cut through the clutter and find what they’re actually looking for, faster.
+If that same customer is presented with a curated selection of midi dress suggestions that suit their style, they’ll be able to start immediately engaging with those product recommendations.
+It would further make them arrive at their purchasing decision more quickly and easily.

-Industry research shows that 9 in 10 customers find a personalized shopping experience appealing, and 4 in 5 say they’re more likely to do business with a brand that delivers personalization.
+Industry research shows that 9 in 10 customers find a personalized shopping experience appealing.
+Moreover, 4 in 5 say they’re more likely to do business with a brand that delivers personalization.